 Wet Food vs. Dry Food: Pros and Cons

-Every cat owner has faced the great debate: wet food or dry food?
-Here’s the lowdown to help you decide:
+Every cat owner eventually faces the great debate, wet food or dry food?
+Both sides have a case to make:

 | Type | Pros | Cons |